MakeYourLifeEasier/Wuxiaworld-2-eBook/README.md

 ### New Features

-- Should I add external Library's to add new features.
+Should I add external Library's to add new features?
 Vote [here](http://www.strawpoll.me/13725638 "Strawpool Link")

 ### Prerequisites